SummerAppSpace/Chapter4/CAPSTONE.md

 * https://www.datascience.com/blog/introduction-to-k-means-clustering-algorithm-learn-data-science-tutorials
 * https://vimeo.com/110060516
 * https://www.youtube.com/watch?v=7_XGsbceUkY
-### Get the data
+### Work with the data<sup>0</sup>
+1. Run the code in `Capstone_Part1.py`
+1. Change the number of clusters, and rerun, what do you get?

-* Change the data URL in the `sdss_sspp.py` file to be https://www.dropbox.com/s/m736a7j70a4p1ux/SDSSssppDR9_rerun122.fit?dl=1 and reinstall astroML to reflect the changes
-* * Hint: instead of changing astroML you can also download the data to your `~/astroML_data` directory.
+<sup>0</sup> Note: if you have any problems with the data not being accessible, change the data URL in the `sdss_sspp.py` file to be https://www.dropbox.com/s/m736a7j70a4p1ux/SDSSssppDR9_rerun122.fit?dl=1 and reinstall astroML to reflect the changes OR instead of changing astroML you can also download the data to your `~/astroML_data` directory.
 If you make sure it is named `SDSSssppDR9_rerun122.fit` `astroML` won't try to download it again from the broken URL.
-### Work with the data
-1. Run the code in `Capstone_Part1.py`.
-1. Change the number of clusters, and rerun, what do you get?

 ## Part 2
 ### Obtaining a new dataset yourself